 Description: With over 1800 species of birds, Peru is second only to Colombia in bird richness.
-MTAE is developing a Peru birding Grand Tour, and up to 5 persons will have the opportunity to accompany us - at cost - on our trial run.
+MTAE is offering a Peru birding Grand Tour.
+This trip is limited to 5 persons only.
 You will need to be physically fit and able to handle high elevations, accustomed to a bit of roughing it, early rising, heat and humidity, cold and snow, and of course have a passion for birds.

 Itinerary: September is a fine time for birding in Peru.
 Austral migrants are still present, but getting ready to head south for the summer breeding season, and boreal migrants are already showing up to spend the northern winter.
 September is well into the Amazonian dry season, so rain-outs will be unlikely, and all-day rains will probably be non-existent.

-If you are seriously interested, contact email@example.com ASAP, as we still have the opportunity to tweak the itinerary to accommodate the search for <must-see> species on participants lists.
-We do not yet have a cost estimate on the trip, but as noted above, it will be AT COST, so this is a tremendous opportunity to see a lot of birds and a lot of fantastic country.
+If you are seriously interested, contact email@example.com ASAP, as we do have the opportunity to tweak the itinerary to accommodate the search for <must-see> species on participants lists.

 The trip will wrap up in the Incan capitol of Cusco, and if participants wish, we can add in an excursion to Machu Picchu (itself a great birding, as well as archeological destination).